Independent Historian

 Charlotte Wesley Holloman (1922-2015)

 Charlotte Wesley Holloman was an opera singer and voice teacher who taught at Howard University for over twenty years as the only vocal faculty member.
 She was a prominent opera star in Europe with credits in twenty-two operas in Germany, Switzerland, and France.
 After an accomplished performing career, Holloman resumed her career in music education.
-She returned to Washington D.C. in … Read MoreCharlotte Wesley Holloman (1922-2015)
+She returned to Washington D.C. … Read MoreCharlotte Wesley Holloman (1922-2015)